 Local authorities have a duty to make sure that every child whose education they are responsible for is able to access an “adequate and efficient” education.
-They also have duties to make sure that children and young people get additional support for learning to reach their fullest potential.
+Under the Additional Support for Learning Act, they also have duties to make sure that children and young people get the additional support for learning they need to reach their fullest potential.
 These duties include:

 - making arrangements to identify any children with additional support needs and ask for help from other agencies such as health and social work to help do this